 Normandy

-Rolling fields, picture-perfect villages, and searing World War II history make Normandy an awesome destination.
+Rolling fields, picture-perfect villages, and searing World War II history make Normandy in northern France an awesome destination.

-We lived for two months at an artist-in-residence place a few years ago.
-When we weren’t being artists in residence, we spent several happy days exploring this under-touristed area.
+I lived for two months at an artist-in-residence place in the Perche region of Normandy a few years ago.
+When my husband, artist Gregg Simpson, and I weren’t being artists/writers in residence, we spent several happy days exploring this under-touristed area.

-Gregg and I adore Brittany.
-We just do!
-Every time we visit France, we say We really ought to spend more time in Brittany.
+I adore Brittany.
+Every time I visit the area, I say We really ought to spend more time in Brittany.

 I recommend visiting Brittany in the summer when the weather is pleasantly warm rather than torrid like it is farther south.
 Beautiful sandy beaches vie for your attention with craggy coves and spectacular rock formations.

-In addition to being physically gorgeous, Brittany is also home to France’s most concentrated collection of Celtic and prehistoric sites.
+Brittany is home to France’s most concentrated collection of Celtic and prehistoric sites.
 Standing stones abound in this history-steeped region.
 Check out my post on Prehistory Sites in Europe that includes several places in Brittany.

-Consider at least a week’s stay or better still, three or four days on the north coast around Trégastel and three or four days on the south coast near Carnac.
+Consider at least a week’s stay in Brittany, or better still, three or four days on the north coast around Trégastel and three or four days on the south coast near Carnac.

 The Loire Valley